gazpachu/joanmira/content/pages/privacy/index.md

 ###Any questions?

-If you have any questions about this privacy policy or your personal data, please write to us by email to info [at] joanmira [.] com.
+If you have any questions about this privacy policy or your personal data, please write to me by email to hello [at] joanmira [.] com.